ssmithx/btc-market-stall/README.md

 Talk about what is required of you, can you sell anything like hand made items.

 Bring it up in your local meetup.
-Organize a few people willing to hang there and share shift.
+Organize a few people willing to hang there and share shifts.
 Make a logo and in link to your meetup if people want to learn more.
 Get it printed on a banner